Kyliekyler/MAGNETAR/README.md

   2 = Balanced Mode
       Balancing power draw and performance stability
   3 = Performance Mode
-      Removed throttle to maximize phone capability
+      Boosting device to accompany performance needs
   4 = Gaming Mode
-      Better RAM maximization and set device at max performance with no throttling
+      Boosting more and better performance stability which is suitable for gaming
 ```

 - There are also modes that cannot be changed and automatically